CURATOR Robert Leonard

-The Woods (2012), comes in three parts, each referring to one of the world’s largest film industries: Hollywood (USA), Bollywood (India) and Nollywood (Nigeria).
-Breitz says, "Each of these cinematic giants maintains its hold on the mainstream by selling us fairly digestible stories that are designed to appease us, to offer us visions of lives that are better, braver, happier, thinner—and, importantly, to keep us coming back for more.’
+The Woods (2012) is a trilogy of installations.
+Each refers to one of the world’s largest film industries: Hollywood (USA), Bollywood (India), and Nollywood (Nigeria).
+Breitz says, ‘Each of these cinematic giants maintains its hold on the mainstream by selling us fairly digestible stories that are designed to appease us, to offer us visions of lives that are better, braver, happier, thinner—and, importantly, to keep us coming back for more.’